Download Agreement, Release, and Acknowledgement of Risk:

 From Fairplay, take Colorado 9 to the town of Alma.
 From the center of Alma, continue north on Highway 9 for about 1/2 mile and turn left onto County Road 6 (dirt).

 Start measuring mileage from here and drive 1.4 miles on CR 6 and turn left onto Quartzville road.
 Near 2.2 miles, stay left at a confusing intersection.
-Near 3.5 miles, reach the intersection of Zinc Road.
-Not marked, but this area is the "trailhead."
-Park at the road junction but be sure not block either road.
-In the warmer months, there's also a pull-off 0.1 mile up the road from the Zinc-Quartzville junction, on the east side of the road.
+Near 3.5 miles, pass the intersection of Zinc Road.
+Continue right up the Quartzville road for another 0.1 mile to find a small, unmarked pull-off on the east side of the road.

-Ascend the ridge or up along the right side of the drainage and the remaining route becomes quite obvious - Photo #4 and Photo #5.
-Follow the edge of the snow and hike up to 13,600' where you will cross the road used in Mt.
-Bross Route #1 from Mineral Park - Photo #6.
-Above the road, continue west and southwest along the right side of the snow or on the edge of the ridge (Photo #7 and Photo #8) to bypass the steepest snow in the bowl near the top - Photo #9.
-Above 14,000', reach easier terrain and hike a few hundred yards west to reach the true summit - Photo #10.
+Ascend the ridge or along the right side of the Moose Creek drainage and the remaining route becomes quite obvious - 4 and 5.
+Follow the edge of the snow and hike up to 13,600' where you will cross the road from Mineral Park.
+Above the road, continue west and southwest along the right side of the snow or on the edge of the ridge ( 7 and 8) to bypass the steepest snow in the bowl near the top - 9.
+Above 14,000', reach the broad summit area - 10.

 It's usually difficult to get a continuous ski from the true summit, but it can happen.
-The best skiing is often directly down the snow bowl east of the summit - Photo #11, Photo #12 and Photo #13.
-As the pitch eases near 13,600' (Photo #14), you may be able to ski continuous snow all the way down to 12,000' where the terrain levels out in Moose Creek - Photo #15 and Photo #16.
+The best skiing is often directly down the snow bowl east of the summit - 11, 12 and 13.
+As the pitch eases near 13,600' ( 14), you may be able to ski continuous snow all the way down to 12,000' where the terrain levels out in Moose Creek - 15 and 16.
 Work your way northeast and east to reach your starting point on the main road.